U.S. Justice Department sues over Puyallup River pollution

 The Puyallup flows to Commencement Bay and Puget Sound.

-The State Department of Ecology in its own inspections of the spill, according to the suit, also found Electron Hydro had disturbed more than 4.5 acres than was authorized under its state construction storm water permit, did not stabilize exposed soils and did not provide the required containment for equipment containing fuel to prevent spills.
+The state Department of Ecology in its own inspections of the spill, according to the suit, also found Electron Hydro had disturbed more than 4.5 acres than was authorized under its state construction storm water permit, did not stabilize exposed soils and did not provide the required containment for equipment containing fuel to prevent spills.

 The Clean Water Act violations continued from July 20, the day the company first placed the turf in the river without a permit, using a crane to do so, until the company removed what turf remained on Oct.
 28, according to the suit.